vyjith/Managing-Secrets-in-Ansible-using-the-AWS-secret-Manager/README.md

-# Managing ansible vault password using the AWS secret Manager.
+# Ansible Vault secrets manage using AWS secret manager

 In this section I am going to encrypt only my variable file, you can also encrypt your main playbook.